Discrete Weibull distribution

 In probability theory and statistics, the discrete Weibull distribution is the discrete variant of the Weibull distribution.
-The Discrete Weibull Distribution, first introduced by Toshio Nakagawa and Shunji Osaki, is a discrete analog of the continuous Weibull distribution, predominantly used in reliability engineering.
-It is particularly applicable for modeling failure data measured in discrete units like cycles or shocks.
-This distribution provides a versatile tool for analyzing scenarios where the timing of events is counted in distinct intervals, making it distinctively useful in fields that deal with discrete data patterns and reliability analysis.
+Introduced by Toshio Nakagawa and Shunji Osaki in 1975, it is a discrete analog of the continuous Weibull distribution.
+It models primarily random variables concerning time to failure or time between events, particularly when that time is measured in discrete units.
 The discrete Weibull distribution is infinitely divisible only for $0<\beta \leq 1$.